Registration Desk / Lanyard sponsor

 Utility Perspectives: Tales from the Front Lines

-Utilities from Virginia, Texas, and western states will discuss the realities of managing large load growth from data centers, and how they are finding flexible solutions to accelerating the integration of new large loads in their “hot” states.
+Utilities from Virginia and Texas will discuss the realities of managing large load growth from data centers, and how they are finding flexible solutions to accelerating the integration of new large loads in their “hot” states.
 This includes the need for new tariffs and approaches to load management that maintain reliability and ensure retail customer costs are not impacted.

 4:00 - 4:30 pm